 Patrick Fleming is an agricultural and environmental economist with research focused on clean water, agricultural sustainability, and the evaluation of public policy to achieve improved water quality goals.
 His published work includes the integration of economic models of agricultural conservation behavior with their associated water quality effects.
 Dr. Fleming teaches courses on environmental and natural resource economics, ecological economics, statistics, and public policy in relation to sustainability, poverty and human capability.

-For a complete copy of Dr. Fleming's CV, please click below.
+To view a copy of Dr. Fleming's CV, see below: